gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 :::note

-Grid CLI is auto-installed on sessions and logged in under your credentials.
+Grid CLI is auto-installed on sessions and you are automatically logged in with your Grid credentials.

 :::